Video Streaming Content Delivery – What to Look for in a CDN in 2025

 • Average performance of the video streaming CDN: Look for providers with a proven track record of high uptime and consistent bitrate delivery.
 This means minimal buffering or interruptions during playback for your viewers.

-• Video streaming features: Consider a CDN that offers features like on-the-fly video encoding and transcoding, and adaptive bitrate streaming as these can improve streaming quality.
+• Video streaming features: Consider a CDN that offers features like on-the-fly video encoding and transcoding, as well as adaptive bitrate streaming, as these can improve streaming quality.

 3. How do I set up a video CDN network?